-Whoever decides to visit Umbria will be surprised by the beauty of its landscape, its luxuriant nature, its gentle hills often covered with olive groves, its colours and its perfumes yes, because in Umbria the air if full of perfumes!!
+Whoever decides to visit Umbria will be surprised by the beauty of its landscape, its luxuriant nature, its gentle hills often covered with olive groves, its colours and its perfumes; yes, because in Umbria the air is full of perfumes!!

 One national park is just 2 km away from Castello Monticelli.
 It is a forest which is untouched by thouseds of years, called Sereni-Torricella and which is protected also by the European Union.

 In Umbria there are many enchanting small hamlets which are rather unknown to both Italians and forigners, where time seems to have stopped and where the authenticity of life and the SLOW rythm of life seem still to be alive.
 These hamlets are rarely mentiond in tourist guides.
 Some of them are very close to Castello Monticelli, like Castiglione della Valle, Spina, Mercatello, Morcella, Migliano, Cerqueto, Compignano and Monte Vibiano Vecchio, where a Roman Emperor was born.
 These hamlets were originally castles for the advance defence of the city of Perugia.
 Today they are inside an area of about 100 square kilometers called “Contado di Porta Eburnea” characterized by an architectural heritage of enourmous value and by a large number of churches and palaces with antique frescoes which are art true art treasures one would normally find only in museums of large cities.